utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 1. Select **New** &gt; **Flows**.
 Your new flow appears with a **Start** block already in place.

-    > You can click and drag the canvas to reposition your flow.
+    > You can select and drag the canvas to reposition your flow.

     ![New flow](https://assets.postman.com/postman-docs/v10/flow-start-block-v10.jpg)